boil

 It is important to seek medical help if:

-- You often develop boils, which could indicate an underlying health problem.
+• They frequently develop boils, which could indicate an underlying health problem.

-Boils can be painful and uncomfortable, but usually heal completely with proper care.
+Boils can be painful and uncomfortable, but they usually heal completely with proper care.
 However, it is important to take them seriously and seek medical advice if necessary to avoid complications.

 Similar terms